PE and Sport Premium

 - Investing in quality equipment to enhance lessons/clubs and provide a broad range of exciting sports for all to try.

 - Organising sports events to encourage our local community to become actively involved in sport (Sports Days etc).

 Monitoring Impact Of Our Spending:

 As a school, we are required to monitor the impact of our sport premium spending.
-We will continually monitor and assess the impact of our spending through student, parent and staff interviews/discussions.
+We will continually do this, and assess the impact of our spending, through student, parent and staff interviews/discussions.

 Our PE subject leader (Miss Fallan) will monitor children’s participation in lessons/clubs and inter-school events in order to target clubs/lessons/events to engage all children.
 She will liaise with the staff to discuss professional development in all areas of our PE curriculum and develop team-teaching opportunities to ensure teachers are competent and confident to deliver high-quality PE lessons.